Here’s what you’ll learn from Unilever’s strategy study:

 Throughout the nearly 100 years of Unilever, they have acquired and sold brands and expanded their reach into many territories.
 Naturally, they experiment with product groups and divisions to decide which suits their goals best and when.

-At times, their product groups have had a significant influence on their strategies, whereas other times, they were merely playing advisory roles.
+At times, their product groups have had a significant influence on their strategies, whereas at other times, they were merely playing advisory roles.
 But whatever the situation, Unilever has kept an eye on how operations and revenues were affected and carefully reorganized their groups accordingly.

 Understanding complex markets